 Let the Games Begin!

-This Collection can be seen in person March 2 – March 31, 2018 at the Games People Play Exhibit at Roscoe Ceramic Gallery, 473 25th St. Suite 5, Oakland, CA 94612.
-Open First Fridays 6-9 and Every Saturday Noon – 5.
-Other times by appointment.
+This Collection was shown March 2 – March 31, 2018 at the Games People Play Exhibit at Roscoe Ceramic Gallery, 473 25th St. Suite 5, Oakland, CA 94612.
+Many visitors tried their hands at them, Gummo and Toss It Off were the most played, but I saw lots of takers for Packrat and Gear Train.